rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 ## Finalizing Configuration for Deployment
 One of the pain points with deploying a single page app like this that exists, outside of the SharePoint app model, is that you normally would need to `npm run build` the CRA project, then *manually* upload the build folder to <**YourProjectFolder**> on the SharePoint site .
 This was a bit frustrating so I looked at writing a script to upload the build folder for us.

-You can see that `upload.js` <a href="https://github.com/rylew2/sharepoint-cra-starter/blob/master/deploytools/upload.js">full script in my repo here</a> .
+You can see that `upload.js` <ins><a href="https://github.com/rylew2/sharepoint-cra-starter/blob/master/deploytools/upload.js">full script in my repo here</a></ins> .
 The code there performs the following two steps:

  1. Delete all files in the `/static/js` of the build folder on SharePoint (if it was previously uploaded). (using the `sppurge` package)
  2. Upload and overwrite the entire build folder on SharePoint (using the `spsave` package)